IlahaJamalli/DB-assigement3/README.md

 ## Output
 The project results in a normalized database with the following:
-1. Properly structured tables adhering to database normalization rules.
+1. Well-structured tables designed according to database normalization principles.
 2. Minimal redundancy and improved data integrity.
 3. Join tables to handle many-to-many relationships effectively.